ShakedLub/FreeViewing/README.md

 FreeViewing\Exp3\Analysis\AnalysisFolders\Code\breakxaxis - code for creating a break in x axis in a plot for better visualization
 FreeViewing\Exp3\Analysis\AnalysisFolders\Code\Itti&Koch_WalthersSaliencyToolbox_L- Sailencytoolbox used to create low level regions for the region analysis in low level type 1 control analysis, based on Itti&Koch's saliency model.
-FreeViewing\Exp3\Analysis\AnalysisFolders\Code\myBinomTest- code for caclculating a binomial test, used to test the accuracy in the objective awareness test with a binomial distribution.
+FreeViewing\Exp3\Analysis\AnalysisFolders\Code\myBinomTest- code for calculating a binomial test, used to test the accuracy in the objective awareness test with a binomial distribution.
 FreeViewing\Exp3\Analysis\AnalysisFolders\Code\RainCloudPlot- code for creating rain cloud plots FreeViewing\Exp3\Analysis\AnalysisFolders\Code\Smiler- toolbox used to create low level regions for the region analysis in the main analysis, based on Itti&Koch's saliency model.
 FreeViewing\Exp3\Analysis\AnalysisFolders\Code\TreeBH- tree BH method for correcting for multiple comparisons in all the manuscript.